Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- Chicago has two wins against the spread, and is 2-3 overall, at home this season.
+- Chicago has covered the spread twice at home, and is 2-3 overall there, this season.

-- In five home games this season, Chicago has hit the over once.
+- This season, in five home games, Chicago has gone over the total once.

-- Arizona is 6-0 overall, and unbeaten against the spread, on the road.
+- On the road, Arizona is unbeaten against the spread and 6-0 overall.

-- The Cardinals are unbeaten ATS (1-0) as 7.5-point favorites or more away from home.
+- The Cardinals are unbeaten ATS (1-0) on the road as 7.5-point favorites or more.

-- In six road games this season, Arizona has hit the over three times.
+- This year, in six road games, Arizona has gone over the total three times.

 Powered by Data Skrive.